mckwk/IoT_project/README.md

 ## Notes

-- Logs for the flask server and ESP deployment are stored in the `Logs` directory.
+- logs for the flask server and ESP deployment are stored in the `logs` directory.
 - The website can be accessed at `http://<your-raspberry-pi-ip>` (or localhost) after deployment.